 I was told I’d gotten lucky, but in my mind that’s how the Emerald Isle always is; a place where every day is a unique adventure, a mystery waiting to unfold.

-Not only was the landscape in Ireland mind blowing, the cities were another curiosity I soon discovered.
-Ireland has a big pub culture, but it’s not what I would have guessed – instead every pub formed part of the heart and soul of each city, and the people were full of character and charisma.
+Not only was the landscape in Ireland mind blowing though, the cities were another curiosity I soon discovered.
+Ireland has a big pub culture, but it’s not what I would have guessed it was, instead every pub formed part of the heart and soul of each city, and the people were full of character and charisma.
 Pubs in Ireland are the social centres of each city.
 It’s not even about drinking; it’s about having a place to connect.
-Local Trad music is a big focus in Ireland and the music fosters the connection between community and the heart of Ireland.
+Ireland has a massive Catholic culture so there are loads of pubs that serve non-alcoholic beer as many Catholics don’t drink.

-It was great to see the community brought together.
-There was always a mix of young and old ready to connect, listen to local music and share a meal.
+It was great to see how the pubs brought together the community.
+There was always a mix of young (obviously over legal drinking age though still) and old.

-We got to experience both the Jameson and Guinness distilleries on the trip which each held unique experiences to uncover the story behind the brands and why they are so iconically Irish.
+We got to experience both the Jameson and Guinness factories on the trip which each held unique experiences to uncover the story behind the brands and why they are so iconically Irish.
 Jameson is the only brand in the world that makes Jameson whisky in one place; Ireland.
 Each drop is made with pure Irish water, which just makes it even more authentic.
 Being an acquired taste, I enjoyed coughing whilst sampling its smoothness and the whisky drinkers in the room had a good laugh at my expense.
-Seeing the process making the world famous tipple first-hand made the visit even more enjoyable.
 The Guinness Storehouse was by far my most unexpectedly enjoyable experience.
-For anyone into marketing and advertising or the story behind a brand you’ll love the insights into the award winning campaigns of such a globally renowned brand; I was blown away!
+For the marketing and advertising students out there you’ll love the insights into the branding and advertising campaigns of such a globally renowned brand, I was blown away.

 I've discovered that where the history is richer, the traveller is wiser and Ireland certainly brought together one wise group.

 Ireland is perfect for the curious traveller.
 It’s like opening the door to Narnia.
-It’s an island that on the surface is boldly beautiful though when you allow yourself time to dig you’ll be amazed at what you’ll find.
+It’s a country that on the surface is heroed with beauty though when you allow yourself time to dig you’ll be amazed at what you’ll find.
 I certainly was.
-During my week in Ireland I was able to absorb the rich history of the island, my lust for adventure was fulfilled by the Cliffs of Moher and the Giants Causeway, and my dancing moves were flaunted during our nights out in Galway.
-My journey was educational, fearless and my fellow travellers were always up for a good time.
+During my week in Ireland I was able to absorb the rich history of the country, my lust for adventure was fulfilled by the Cliffs of Moher and the Giants Causeway, and my dancing moves were flaunted during our nights out in Galway.
+My journey was educational, unafraid and my fellow travellers were always up for a good time.
 I didn’t know seven days could tick so many boxes.